Everything You Must Know About Church Security – A Comprehensive Guide

 2.2 Network video recording security systems (NVR)

-Network Video Record (NVR) systems use Internet Protocol (IP) cameras to record and stream video over the internet.
+Network Video Recorder (NVR) systems use Internet Protocol (IP) cameras to record and stream video over the Internet.
 These cameras are easier to install and move.
 They have a higher-quality image and audio resolution than the CCTV cameras, and footage is uploaded to the cloud so it can be viewed from anywhere.

 Since this is a newer technological system, the cost for these cameras is greater, and IP camera systems are generally mobile apps that require a subscription with monthly fees.
 You must choose a plan with enough space for your needs.